Consent

 • Concord will automatically handle most common marketing, analytics, and advertising trackers

-• This technique is fully compatible with async and defer attributes.
-Concord will restore them when reinserting the script
+• Method 1 (HTML attributes) is fully compatible with async and defer attributes - Concord will restore them when reinserting the script

 If you're unsure whether manual blocking is needed for a particular script, contact support and we'll help you evaluate the best approach.